Ibrahim Salifu makes European history: Ex-Ghana MVP wins league with Drita

 Under the guidance of coach Samuel Boadu, the gifted playmaker was instrumental in Hearts of Oak’s historic 2020/21 campaign, where they clinched the Ghana Premier League title and followed it up with the MTN FA Cup to complete a domestic double.

-With dazzling footwork, inch-perfect passes, and a fearless attitude, he terrorized defenses across the league.
+With dazzling footwork, inch-perfect passes, and a fearless attitude, he terrorised defenses across the league.

 His performances earned him the prestigious GPL Player of the Season award, cementing his status as one of Ghana’s brightest talents.